Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/working-with-the-web-hook-node.md

         The registration app you create is based on the **Callback URL** applicable to all tasks for the bot.
 While each task can have unique SDK configurations, the **Callback URL** is the same.
 Create separate bots for separate application **Callback URLs** for live agent transfers.

 9. Under the **PII Data** section, define how **sensitive information** should be handled.
-If there is a need to share unmasked data when an agent session is in progress, even when [PII redaction is enabled](../../../../../app-settings/advanced-settings/pii-data-masking){:target="_blank"}, select the _Do not mask and send original data to Agent BotKit_.
-Else, go with the default setting of _Mask and send sensitive data to Agent BotKit._
+If there is a need to share unmasked data when an agent session is in progress, even when [PII redaction is enabled](../../../../../app-settings/advanced-settings/pii-data-masking){:target="_blank"}, select the **Do not mask and send original data to Agent BotKit**.
+Else, go with the default setting of **Mask and send sensitive data to Agent BotKit**.
 10. Under the **Access Using a Connector** section, indicate if your URL is behind a firewall and a **Connector** has to be used.
 11. Click **Save**.
 The _Successfully subscribed_ message is displayed.